akhilchaudhary79/snake-water-gun-game/README.md

-🐍 Snake Water Gun Game
+🐍 Snake Water Gun Game.
 A simple Python console game where you play Snake-Water-Gun against the computer.
 This is a fun variation of the classic Rock-Paper-Scissors game.

 🎮 Game Rules